+Title of malian and seed of Information Life and March 19 11

 Title of policy or practice Information Lifecycle Management Policy and Procedure

-What are the aims of the policy or practice?
-To set out the framework for effective information and record management within the Trust
+What are the aims of the policy or To set out the framework for effective

+practice? information and record management

+within the Trust

 Identify the data and research used Best practice guidance available from the

-to assist the analysis and assessment Information Governance Toolkit; The NHS Code of Practice for Records Management.
+to assist the analysis and Information Governance Toolkit; The NHS

+assessment Code of Practice for Records

+Management.

 Analyse and assess the likely Is there an adverse impact or potential

 impact on equality or potential discrimination (No).

 discrimination with each of the If yes give details.

 following groups.

 Males or females No

 People of different ages No

 People of different ethnic groups No

 People of different religious beliefs No

 People who do not speak English as No

 a first language

 People who have a physical disability No

 People who have a mental disability No

 Women who are pregnant or on No

 maternity leave

 Single parent families No

 People with different sexual No

 orientations

 People with different work patterns No

-(part time, full time, job share, short term contractors, employed,
+(part time, full time, job share, short

+term contractors, employed,

+unemployed)

-unemployed) People in deprived areas and people No
+People in deprived areas and people No

-from different socio-economic groups INO
+from different socio-economic groups

 Asylum seekers and refugees No

 Prisoners and people confined to

 closed institutions, community

 offenders

 Carers No

 If you identified potential No potential discrimination was identified.

 discrimination is it minimal and

 justifiable and therefore does not

 require a stage 2 assessment?

 When will you monitor and review Alongside this policy/procedure when it is

 your EqIA? reviewed.

 Where do you plan to publish the As Appendix 3 of this policy/procedure on

-results of your Equality Impact the Trust approved document management

-Assessment? database on the intranet, under 'Trust

-policies, procedures and leaflets'.
+results of your Equality Impact Assessment? the Trust approved document management database on the intranet, under 'Trust policies, procedures and leaflets'.